joel-g/joelguerra-hugo/content/tech/why-i-blasted-your-drug-deals-on-twitter.md

 draft: false
 ---

-# Why I Blasted Your “Drug” Deals on Twitter

 ## How it happened

 A couple of days ago Twitter user [Mike Rundle]() tweeted a link for the endpoint to Venmo’s public API.
 I learned that Venmo’s public by default setting made the details of millions of Venmo transactions publicly available to anyone who cared to look.
 So I did what any software engineer would do and started digging through the data.
 I could see the names, Facebook profile pictures, payment types and “message” fields that users filled out when they made a transaction.